-N. B.-The State Board of Law Examiners hold such examinations in Baltimore City twice a year-in June and November.
-A fee of \$25 must accompany the application to be allowed to take the examination, as prescribed in rule second.
+N. B.-The State Board of Law Examiners holds such examination in Baltimore City twice a year-in June and November.
+A fee of \$25 must accompany the application to be allowed to take the examination, as prescribed by rule second.